vwieczorek/civicforge/readme.md

 **The heart of CivicForge is its verification system—what we call "Dual Attestation."**

 Unlike other platforms where you simply claim credit for work, CivicForge requires independent verification.
-When someone completes a Quest, at least one other person must confirm the work was done satisfactorily.
+When someone completes a task, at least one other person must confirm the work was done satisfactorily.

 **Why This Matters:**
 - **Builds Trust**: Communities develop confidence in each other through verified action